keithalewis/math/uf.md

 today does not need to be rewritten in the future.

 ## Remarks

+A _funding account_ is more complicated than it might seem at first blush.
+A _funding desk_ provides a liquid market in a native currency to traders for _funding_ their trades.
+One way to think of it is as a perpetual bond; for unit notional you get a daily stream of coupons.
+The coupons are not constant but they are known at the beginning of each period[^6] and are usually tied to short term market rates.
+A trading strategy involves many transactions in the market account and it is common to implicitly assume all holdings are reinvested in the account.
+A funding desk typically uses the _repurchase agreement_ market to supply the account.
+There are many individual transactions involved with funding accounts once you pull out your microscope.

 Trades often involve the exchange of more than two holdings, for example a fee or commission to a broker or market maker that enabled the trade.